exosite/exosense_recipes/ElectricImp/README.md

 ![](../../assets/ElectricImp/create_solution.png)
 ![](../../assets/ElectricImp/create_product.png)

 Now select your newly created proudct.
-In the upper right, click on the 'ID' tag to copy your unique product ID.
+Click on the 'ID' tag to copy your unique product ID.
 ![](../../assets/ElectricImp/get_productid.png)

 ### Set Up Resources
 In this step, you will be creating two resources for your Electric Imp device to send data to.

 Navigate to **Resources** in product menu.

 ![](../../assets/ElectricImp/find_resources.png)

 Click **New Resource** to create a new resource.

 ![](../../assets/ElectricImp/new_resource.png)

 Set the Alias of your first resource to '**config_io**', make it of **String** format, and check the box that allows you to modify from the cloud, leaving **Possible values** and **Units** blank.

 ![](../../assets/ElectricImp/config_io.png)

 Add another resource called '**data_in**' of **String** format, and leave the rest blank.

 ![](../../assets/ElectricImp/data_in.png)

 ## 3. Connect Them!